-- This is a basic course required of all Freshmen.
-Three hours 104.
-FRESHMEN ENGLISH - This is a continuation of the preceding course.
-Both 103 and 104 are prerequisites to all other courses in English. - Three hours 201.
-(11.)
-AMERICAN LITERATURE From the beginning to 1840.
-A study of the religious, political, social, and artistic background of our national culture. - Three hours 202.
-(12.)
-American Literature The New England group, post-bellum realism, the historical romance, naturalism, and the new poetry. - Three hours 205.
-FROM THE BEGINNING TO 1600 Emphasis upon Beowulf, the metrical romance, Chaucer, the humanists, and the non-dramatic writers of the Elizabethan ago.
+- 103. FRESHMEN ENGLISH Three hours This is a basic course required of all Freshmen. - 104.
+FRESHMEN ENGLISH Three hours This is a continuation of the preceding course.
+Both 103 and 104 are prerequisites to all other courses in English. - 201.
+AMERICAN LITERATURE Three hours From the beginning to 1840.
+A study of the religious, political, social, and artistic background of our national culture. - 202.
+AMERICAN LITERATURE Three hours The New England group, post-bellum realism, the historical romance, naturalism, and the new poetry. - 205.
+FROM THE BEGINNING TO 1600 Three hours Emphasis upon Beowulf, the metrical romance, Chaucer, the humanists, and the non-dramatic writers of the Elizabethan ago.
 Not given in 1933-'34.